YoomamaFTW/identifying-rate-spikes-socialmedia/README.md

 ----
 ## TODO
 - Make better predictions
-- Make three separate repos: Python, Cython, and C/C++ (can't decide now)
+- Make three separate files: Python, Cython, and C++
+    - Essentially, a file per language (or dir.
+I just compressed the Python)
 - Make the generator feel more realistic